ESMCI/cime/doc/source/data_models/introduction.rst

    /

 Three stream description files are then expected to be available, ``streama``, ``streamb`` and ``streamc``.
-Those files specify the input data filenames, input data grids, and input fields that are expected among other things.
+Those files specify the input data filenames, input data grids, and input fields that are expected, among other things.
-The stream files are not Fortran namelist format.
+The stream files are **not** Fortran namelist format.
 Their format and options will be described later.
 As an example, one of the stream description files might look like
 ::